daniyaalk/mocksysql/README.md

 * Binary Protocol
 * Multiple Resultset queries (partially supported)
+* Parameterized queries
 * Client protocol < 4.1 (Not tested)
 * Multifactor authentication
 * Compression

+## Supported:

+* TLS (As an optional feature)
+* Intercept insert queries by setting environment variable `INTERCEPT_INSERT=true`
+    * Last Insert ID as part of query response will be returned by an atomic counter starting from 100.

+## Roadmap:

+* Intercept updates.
+* Parameterized Queries